ArchCWithClasses/MachineRecon/README.md

 Currently in beta testing phase and not being distributed.
 The machinerecon.sh script should be used for educational, ctf, or ethical hacking.

+I have added the customWordlist.txt that I use for directory busting, to this repository.
+It is a combination of the /usr/share/seclists/Discovery/Web-Content/big.txt and /usr/share/seclists/Discovery/Web-Content/directory-list-2.3-small.txt wordlists.
+I have removed duplicates from the list but you will have to change the location to fit your machine.

 Siting tools used by machinerecon.sh

 nmap